MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 The screenshot below describes the information specific to SPLCTL screen where there is no entry to display.

-1. Length of each entry and total count of entries (maybe an improvement would be needed for a better display format)
+1. Length of each entry
 2. Message to inform that the list is empty

 ![usrspcdsp_SFTCTL_2_screen](../Assets/usrspcdsp_SFLCTL_2_screen.png)